 Behaviour & Attendance

-We aim to report on students attitude to learning and behaviour every lesson where possible.
+We aim to report on students' attitude to learning and behaviour every lesson where possible.
+Approximately 98% of points recorded are positive because of the hard work student put in each hour of the day.

 Students are awarded a +1 if they behave well, have a good attitude and get on with their work.